MarinaShmovganets/lighthouse/docs/throttling.md

 ## The 3G network throttling preset

-This 3G preset is the standard recommendation:
+This is the standard recommendation for 3G throttling:

 - Latency: 150ms
 - Throughput: 1.6Mbps down / 750 Kbps up.